Skip to main contentSkip to accessibility settings

 Scanned PDFs (image-only) may not extract text well.
 Try exporting the document to DOCX or TXT from the original application before uploading.

-What braille tables does BWTA use?
+What braille tables does BrailleDocs use?

-BWTA uses liblouis, the open-source braille translation library, with official UEB and EBAE tables.
+BrailleDocs uses liblouis, the open-source braille translation library, with official UEB and EBAE tables.

 How do I report a bug or request a feature?